Fit as a Mama Bear

 Shelby Stover

 Easy, teriyaki meatballs make the perfect weeknight dinner!
-Made in just thirty minutes and easy to customize.
-These teriyaki meatballs with rice are tender, simple, and flavors.
+Made in just thirty minutes and easy to customize, this recipe is kid-approved and totally healthy.

 5 from 1 vote